Trump-backed Johnson reelected as US House Speaker – DW – 01/03/2025

 Three hard-right Republicans at first voted against him, leaving Johnson short of the majority he would need to remain in the job, but two of them changed their minds at the last minute.

 He received 218 votes out of the 434 members that voted.
-Democrats nominated and voted for Hakeem Jeffries as Speaker.
+Democrats nominated and voted for Hakeem Jeffries, who received 215 votes.

 A test of Trump's influence